-What We Know: Managing municipal solid waste (MSW) is a growing challenge for cities worldwide.
+Managing municipal solid waste (MSW) is a growing challenge for cities worldwide.
 With global waste generation projected to reach 3.8 billion tons by 2050, traditional waste management systems are struggling to keep pace.
-Cities face growing landfill constraints, rising costs, and increasing environmental pressures—yet waste isn’t just a problem to be solved; it’s an opportunity to be redefined.

-Your community deserves a smarter, cleaner, and more sustainable approach to waste management.
-Conventional “collect-and-dispose” models are no longer enough—waste streams are evolving, regulatory demands are tightening, and public expectations for sustainable solutions are higher than ever.
+Conventional “collect-and-dispose” models are no longer enough.
+Waste streams are evolving, regulatory demands are tightening, and public expectations for sustainable solutions are higher than ever.

-Breaking Down Key Waste Streams
+Breaking Down Diverse Waste Streams

 1. The Food Waste Stream